victorblaga/reastig/README.md

 Components can update the application state by sending messages on a topic.

-Components can updating their internal state by subscribing to a topic and calling a reducer function when a message is received (similar to Redux).
+Components can update their internal state by subscribing to a topic and calling a reducer function when a message is received (similar to Redux).

 ## Example